ameysunu/-Developer-Circles-Community-Challenge/README.md

 #### React JS

 Now that your app has been deployed on your local host, open up your project in your installed IDE.
 Go ahead and delete the all the files from  **src** and **public** folders.
 Do not touch your **node_modules** folder, as the name suggests, it consists of your react components and files that you'll need in order to run your React app.
+Okay, now that all the files are wiped and clean.
+Go ahead and create the files **index.html** and **styles.css** inside your **public** folder, and similarly create an **index.js** file inside your **src** folder.
+These are your basic boilerplate files that you'll need for running any sort of web development script.